Hadryan/OTH-Music-Recommender/readme.md

 1. Clone this repository
 1. CD into OTH-Music-Recommender
 2. Check that MPD is running
-3. Check if the IP and Port of your MPD server are correctly listed in config_recommender.ini, outherwise chance those values accordingly.
+3. Check if the IP and Port of your MPD server are correctly listed in config_recommender.ini, outherwise change those values accordingly.
 4. run "python setup.py install".
 If not using a virutal Environment this may require Root access.
 In that case use: "sudo python setup.py install"

 Run Test_recommender.py for a full test of all features.
-Run it with
+Since this is dependant on certain songs, running tag_extractor may break this test.